Israel cancels Washington visit after US allows UN Gaza ceasefire resolution to pass - Local News 8

 By Richard Roth, Ivana Kottasová, Lauren Izso and Jeremy Diamond, CNN

-(CNN) — Tensions between the US and Israel were exposed on Monday when Washington stood aside and allowed the UN Security Council to pass a resolution calling for an immediate ceasefire in Gaza.
+(CNN) — Tensions between the United States and Israel were exposed on Monday when Washington stood aside and allowed the UN Security Council to pass a resolution calling for an immediate ceasefire in Gaza.

 The US decision to abstain on the vote prompted Israel’s Prime Minister Benjamin Netanyahu to cancel a scheduled trip to the US by two of his top advisers, two Israeli officials said.